C. Alan Walker was secretary of Pennsylvania’s Department of Community and Economic Development from 2011 to 2015.

 But the water continued to be treated all the while.

 Big Government Skeptic

 Walker has supported Republicans for decades, and contributed more than $100,000 to Tom Corbett has he ran for governor.
-He brings a healthy dose of skepticism about the role of government to his post at DCED, which is charged with developing Pennsylvania’s economy.
+He brought a healthy dose of skepticism about the role of government to his post at DCED, which is charged with developing Pennsylvania’s economy.
 Propublica detailed Walker’s outspoken views on government regulation: